Where to look when shoulder (head) checking.

-If your peripheral vision detects light or movement, you central vision will be pulled in to determine what is in your blind spot.
+If your peripheral vision detects light or movement, your central vision will be pulled in to determine what is in your blind spot.

 See Shoulder Checking videos:

-One of the keys to observation on a road test is shoulder checking.
+One of the keys to observation on a driver's test is shoulder checking.